Atonomy-AI/AtoRAG/README.md

-# 🚀 AtoRAG - Universal Knowledge Base Extension
+# 🚀 AtoRAG - Universal RAG Knowledge Base Extension
 *by AtonomyAI*

-**Transform any content into a searchable knowledge base through Claude Desktop**
+**Transform any content into a searchable RAG (Retrieval-Augmented Generation) knowledge base through Claude Desktop**

-AtoRAG is a completely self-contained desktop extension by AtonomyAI that turns Claude Desktop into a powerful knowledge management system.
-Store documents, CSV data, policies, research papers, meeting notes, or any text content, then search and retrieve it using natural language.
+AtoRAG is a completely self-contained desktop extension by AtonomyAI that turns Claude Desktop into a powerful RAG-enabled knowledge management system.
+Store documents, CSV data, policies, research papers, meeting notes, or any text content, then search and retrieve it using natural language with advanced semantic search and vector embeddings.

 ## ✨ Key Features